-BCT 222 Construction Safety (2)
+BCT 222 OSHA 30 Hour for Construction (2)

 This course is designed to parallel the 29CFR1926 OSHA Construction Industry Regulations.
 The course covers both the compliance as well as best practices in the construction industry as they pertain to safety.
 Upon completion of this course students will receive a "30 Hour OSHA Safety Card."
 Attendance at each of the 30 hour sessions is mandatory.